coorung/Finance-World/README.md

 # Finance
-Hedging, Investment starategies, Risk measures etc. with Optimization techniques on Financial area
+Hedging, Investment starategies, Risk measures etc. with Optimization techniques on the financial area

 (*on going*)